Johannesburg

 For more, read our guide to Asian food in Joburg.

-The magnificent Nan Hua Temple was built by the Taiwanese Buddhist community in South Africa and is the largest Buddhist temple in the Southern Hemisphere.
-It is located in Bronkhorstspruit near Pretoria (about a 75-minute drive northeast of Joburg) and encompasses an entire suburb where the streets also have Chinese street names.
+The magnificent Nan Hua Buddhist Temple was built by the Taiwanese Buddhist community in South Africa and is the largest Buddhist temple in the southern hemisphere.
+It is located in Bronkhorstspruit near Pretoria (about a 75-minute drive northeast of Joburg) and encompasses an entire suburb, where the streets even feature Chinese names.
 The huge temple complex is elaborately decorated with giant golden Buddha statues, colourful gates, and sculptures of Chinese dragons.
-The temple has a regular programme of activities and meditation workshops and big celebrations are usually organised for major religious festivals, as well as Chinese New Year.
+The temple has a regular programme of activities and meditation workshops, and big celebrations are usually organised for major religious festivals, as well as Chinese New Year.
 The temple also serves a vegetarian lunch every Sun from 12:00 – 13:00.
 Visitors are asked to show respect for this religious site by dressing appropriately (no mini-skirts, vests, etc.).
-The temple is open 09:00 – 17:00 (closed Mon) and entrance is free.
+The temple is open from 09:00 – 17:00 (closed Mon) and entrance is free.

 Firecrackers at a celebration at Nan Hua Buddhist Temple.

-This year's Chinese New Year celebrations at Nan Hua Temple are planned for Sun, Feb 11, 2024, from 09:30 – 15:00.
-The day begins with a light offering ceremony followed by an opening ceremony, a Chinese cultural festival, and multicultural performances (including martial arts performances and Indian dancing).
-Throughout the day visitors can enjoy an array of Cantonese and Taiwanese food, the lantern display, and Chinese zodiac painting.
+This year's Chinese New Year celebrations at Nan Hua Temple are scheduled to take place on Sun, Feb 2, 2025, from 09:30 – 15:00.
+The day begins with a light-offering ceremony followed by a Chinese cultural festival and multicultural performances.
+Throughout the day, visitors can enjoy an array of Cantonese and Taiwanese food, the lantern display, and Chinese zodiac painting.
+Find out more

 Comments